 In the small town of Ljugarn on the East Coast, you shouldn’t miss a lunch at restaurant Smakrike.
 They even double as a hotel, with six exclusive rooms (ad: affiliate link).
 We ate the simpler and more rustic, bistro-style lunch, but head chef Rickard Hasselblad assured us that he takes it up a notch for his evening tasting menu.
 Most of the produce is from Gotland, but Hasselblad isn’t afraid to mix in some foreign spices and techniques from his many inspirational trips abroad.

 Eat Food Cooked with Molten Glass!

 Together with glassblower Jennie Olofsson of Glasstudion Big Pink, chef Luqaz Ottosson runs Restaurant Rot.
 A tasting menu in a social dining setting, where they cook with molten glass!
-I will dedicate a separate story to this place so stay tuned.
+I have dedicated a separate story to this place.

 Gula Hönan – Eat at Gotland’s Best Restaurant

 The best restaurant on Gotland is Gula Hönan – also known as the Yellow Hen.
 A bright yellow guest house with a beautiful wild garden, where every green ingredient cooked is homegrown.
 There’s also a more casual and spice-driven outdoor restaurant called Hönans Picanteria & Grill.
 The Yellow Hen is at another level food-wise, compared to the rest of Gotland, and you can read the full story here.